 However, I did notice something odd.
 Based on the number of calories I was cutting both during and just after the hack, I thought I would lose more weight.
 What happened just after each Hack was that I stalled for a week or so.
 Then when I didn’t expect it, my skin would tighten up and the tape measure and scale would indicate I had lost more weight.

 One thing I’ve noticed when losing fat is that the fat doesn’t go from “now it’s here” to “now it’s gone”.
 There is this middle stage where the fat seems softer.
 The term that came to mind was squishy.
 When I searched on “squishy fat”, I found this article by the always inciteful Lyle McDonald.

 From the article:

 Many people have noted that fat loss is often discontinuous, that is it often happens in stops and starts.
 So you’ll be dieting and dieting and doing everything correctly with nothing to show for it.
 Then, boom, almost overnight, you drop 4 pounds and look leaner.

 What’s going on?
 Back during my college days, one of my professors threw out the idea that after fat cells had been emptied of stored triglyceride, they would temporarily refill with water (glycerol attracts water, which might be part of the mechanism).
 So there would be no immediate change in size, body weight or appearance.
 Then, after some time frame, the water would get dropped, the fat cells would shrink.
 A weird way of looking at it might be that the fat loss suddenly becomes ‘apparent’.
 That is, the fat was emptied and burned off days or weeks ago but until the water is dropped, nothing appears to have happened.

-That is that exactly my experience just after a Potato Hack.
-Because my fat was “squishy”, I didn’t get the visual affirmation until a week or more after the hack ended.
+That is exactly my experience just after a Potato Hack.
+Because my fat felt “squishy”, I didn’t get the visual affirmation until a week or more after the hack ended.

 Photo by Eric Rothermel